paulbuiqg/houselec/README.md

 ## Model setup

 At time $t$ (hourly time index), let $y_t$ be the apparent power and $x_t$ be the 7-dimensional measured vector of variables listed above.
-I augment $x_t$ with 3 time variables which I suppose carry information about electricity consumption: the current hour (from 0 to 23), weekday (from 0 for Monday to 6 for Sunday), day of year (from 0 for January 1st to 365 or 366 for December 31st).
+I augment $x_t$ with 3 time variables which supposedly carry information about electricity consumption: the current hour (from 0 to 23), weekday (from 0 for Monday to 6 for Sunday), day of year (from 0 for January 1st to 365 or 366 for December 31st).
 Let $x'_t$ be the augmented 10-dimensional vector.

 Then let $Y_t = y_{t+1} + \cdots + y_{t+24}$ be the apparent energy (in kilojoule) of the next 24 hours.
 Let $X_t = (x'_{t-23}, \dots, x'_t)$ be the stack of observations from the last 24 hours (each row vector is stacked vertically).

 The model $F$ to be learned writes $Y_t = F(X_t)$, where $Y_t$ is a scalar and $X_t$ is a $24 \times 10$ matrix.

+The chosen model design is a neural network with upstream recurrent layers (LSTM) and downstream fully connected layers.

 ## Results

-...
+The data is split as follows: 50% (~2 years) for training, 25% (~1 year) for validation (loss monitoring to stop training to avoid overfitting), 25% (~1 year) for test.

+The trained model yields a [normalized mean absolute error](https://agrimabahl.medium.com/mape-v-s-mae-v-s-rmse-3e358fd58f65) of ~0.20.
+Results may (marginally) vary due to random shuffling of the training data batches and random initialization of the neural network parameters.

 ## How to use

 - Go to the repo root directory
-- Install requirements: `pip install -r requirements.txt`
+- Install required libraries: `pip install -r requirements.txt`
 - Run: `python3 src/main.py`
 - For unit testing, run: `pytest`